Immortal Night Vampire Game

 Under every werewolf myth sits the same uneasy question.
 How thin is the line between the polite human and the animal underneath?
 That is why the legend will not die.
 The werewolf was never really about wolves.
 It is about us, and the thing we suspect is always in there, waiting for the moon.

 At Immortal Night you get to let that beast loose on your own terms, joining the Lycans and hunting rival Houses across a living world of vampires and werewolves.
 Ready to run with the Pack?
-Learn how the full moon transforms a Lycan, or see who really rules the night in Vampire vs Werewolf.
+Learn how the full moon transforms a Lycan, read up on the history of werewolf legends, or see who really rules the night in Vampire vs Werewolf.

 [ Play Immortal Night Free ]